 - Scholarships to colleges or universities

-- Organizations that practice or promote partisan or legally defined discriminatory policies relating to race, creed, gender, sexual orientation, gender identity, religion, national origin, age or ability.
+- Organizations that practice or promote partisan or legally defined discriminatory policies relating to race, creed, gender, sexual orientation, gender identity, religion, national origin, age, or ability.

 Grant Application Documents

 NOTE: All new applicants MUST have a conversation with us BEFORE submitting an application!
+We encourage all returning applicants to check in too!